 2. In 1803 William Yarbrough sold this same land to Solomon Loftis: Deed of 2.
-In 1803 WIIIiam Jacobergy to Solomon Loftus ...
-In witness whereof I the Said William Yarbrough have hereunto Set my hand and affixed my seal this said William Inforces, one thousand eight hundred and three.
+In 1803 William Yarbrough to Solomon Loftus ...
+In witness whereof I the Said William Yarbrough have hereunto Set my hand and affixed my seal this said William randrough have seventh day of January, one thousand eight hundred and three.
 Signed, sealed & delivered in presence of the Witnesses: Joseph Barrett, Jacob + Helde, Jas +++

-S.Carolina Greenville District.
-I Reubin Barnett one of the Justices of the Quorum in and for said District to hereby Certify unto all whom it may Concern Quorum in and for sale privately and separately evening this day appear before me, & upon being privately and separately examined by me did declare that she does freely, voluntarily & without any compulsion, dread or declare that she uses freed, fear of any Person or Persons what-so-ever renounce, release and for ever fear of any reison of the within named Solomon Loftis his heirs & assigns all her right and Claim of Dower of it relinquish unto the mithin mentioned and Claim of Dower of in or to all & Interest & Estate and the mentioned and released.
+S. Carolina Greenville District.
+I Reubin Barnett one of the Justices of the Quorum in and for said District to hereby Certify unto all whom it may Concern Quorum in and for sale process that Patty Yarbrough, Wife to the within named William Yarbrough did this day appear before me, & upon being privately and separately examined by me did declare that she does freely, voluntarily & without any compulsion, dread or declare that she does the does what-so-ever renounce, release and for ever relinquish unto the within named Solomon Loftis his heirs & assigns all her Interest & Estate and all her right and Claim of Dower of in or to all & Interest & Estate and all assingular this Premises within mentioned and released.
 Given under my hand & Patty X Yarbrough (her mark) Reubin Barrett, J.P.

 3. William Yarbrough bought land in Greeneville Co SC from Archibald Holcombe 3.
-William Tarbrough bought and and the state of South Carolina ooo Know all men by these presents that I have a foremained that I in 1804: State of South Sales presents that I Archibald Holcombe of Greenville District the State aforesaid for the consideration of the sum of Three hundred Dollars to me in hand paid by William Yarber of Greenville District the state aforesaid HAVE Granted, bargained Sold, released and conveyed.
-I by these presents Do Grant bargain Sell and release unto the said William Yarber a plantation on tract of land lying and being in Greenville District the state aforesaid on the Beaver Dam Creek of Tygar river being part of the retract of land granted to Francis Dodds by William Dodds, sole executor of Francis Dodds, conveyed by a Deed of lease to George Grayham on the twenty eighth day of October in the year one thousand seven hundred and ninety seven, and the said George Grayham Conveyed by deed to the said (sic) Solomon Loftice on the twenty eighth day of November in the year one thousand seven hundred and ninety seven, and by the said Solomon Loftice by a deed unto the said Archibald Holcombe on the sixteenth day of February in the year one thousand seven hundred an ninety nine Beginning .... (description of property) ... signed Archer Holcombe, 25 January 1804, sworn before Reuben Barrett, JP, and witnessed by Nathaniel Jackson and Runnells \ Dill.
+William rarprough bought formula ooo Know all men by these presents that I in 1804: State of South Gazana Archibald Holcombe of Greenville District the State aforesaid for the consideration of the sum of Three hundred Dollars to me in hand paid by William Yarber of Greenville District the state aforesaid HAVE Granted, bargained Sold, released and conveyed.
+I by these presents Do Grant bargain Sell and release unto the said William Yarber a plantation on tract of land lying and being in Greenville District the state aforesaid on the Beaver Dam Creek of Tygar river being part of the retract of land granted to Francis Dodds by William Dodds, sole executor of Francis Dodds, conveyed by a Deed of lease to George Grayham on the twenty eighth day of October in the year one thousand seven hundred and ninety seven, and the said George Grayham Conveyed by deed to the said (sic) Solomon Loftice on the twenty eighth day of November in the year one thousand seven hundred and ninety seven, and by the said Solomon Loftice by a deed unto the said Archibald Holcombe on the sixteenth day of February in the year one thousand seven hundred an ninety nine Beginning.... (description of property) ... signed Archer Holcombe, 25 January 1804, sworn before Reuben Barrett, JP, and witnessed by Nathaniel Jackson and Runnells Dill.
 In the next entry Charity Holcombe releases her Dower, to William Yarbrough, dated 13 March 1805.